-The 2 key aspects of quantitatively measuring the IRRBB is around identifying the impact on short term earnings and the long term capital position of the bank when subject to different stress / shock scenarios.
+The 2 key aspects of quantitatively measuring the IRRBB is around identifying the impact on short term earnings and the long-term capital position of the bank when subject to different stress / shock scenarios.
 BASEL has identified 2 measures in relation to them.

 - Net Interest Income (NII): NII is used as the measure to determine the impact on the short-term earnings of the bank due to Interest rate shocks.
 NII is simply the portion of the bank's profit attributed to interest income from the banking book.
-NII must be disclosed as the difference in the future interest income over a fixed time horizon (typically between 1-5 years) on a constant balance sheet assumption i.e. a maturing contract within the time horizon is rolled over for calculation purposes. - Economic Value of Equity (EVE) : EVE takes into account the longer term impact of IRRBB on the banks balance sheet position.
+NII must be disclosed as the difference in the future interest income over a fixed time horizon (typically between 1-5 years) on a constant balance sheet assumption i.e. a maturing contract within the time horizon is rolled over for calculation purposes. - Economic Value of Equity (EVE): EVE takes into account the longer-term impact of IRRBB on the banks' balance sheet position.
 EVE is calculated by assessing the net present value of the assets and liabilities in banking book by discounting all future cashflows computed on the assumption of a runoff balance sheet i.e. all existing contracts can run off to maturity with no rollover.

-Also the above doesn't consider the Bank's assumed balanced sheet position due to introduction of new products, change in business model etc. It is important for banks to consider the assumed dynamic balance sheet position in their scenarios as well in addition to run off or constant balance sheet assumption.
+Also, the above doesn't consider the Bank's assumed balanced sheet position due to introduction of new products, change in business model etc. It is important for banks to consider the assumed dynamic balance sheet position in their scenarios analysis.

 Both EVE and NII are equally important measures for IRRBB.
-For example, if a Bank's primary funding model is based on "buy short lend long" strategy, steepening of the yield curve may have minimal short-term impact however, may significantly impact long term capital due to a more severe affect on future cashflows.
+For example, if a Bank's primary funding model is based on "buy short, lend long" strategy, steepening of the yield curve may have minimal short-term impact, however may significantly impact long term capital.